Skip to content

 Snapshot Projections

-Creates a projection registry for snapshot-based read models.
+Creates a projection registry for snapshot-based read models using a separate centralized snapshots table.

 typescript